Author: sifars

 Configuring Supervisor

-Let say we have a command that should run indefinitely:
+Let’s assume you have a command that should run continuously in the background.

 python run_this_command